iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Equalities, Inequalities of Euclidean Space.md

 Prove the above theorem, which is basic algebra like back in high school.

+**Remarks**

+This identity generalizes to the non-euclidean settings, see [Bregman Divergence](../Bregman%20Divergence.md) for more information.

 #### **Lemma | A useful inequality**
 > For all $x, y , z \in \R^n$, $\theta > 0$, it has